begoon/begoon.github.com/_engine/_posts/english/2009-08-15-is-it-worth-to-use-stl-string.markdown

 - stl
 - english
 ---
-I regularly have arguments with colleagues about using `std::string`.
-Is it worth to use it at all or our own string class implementation could be better?
+Quite often I have to argue with colleagues regarding `std::string`.
+Is it worth using it at all or our own string class implementation could be better?

-The first question is about `std::string` quality.
-Amusingly the majority of people which I asked to draft more or less efficient implementation of the string class wrote roughly this:
+Amusingly, the majority of people, which I asked to sketch out more or less efficient implementation of the string class, wrote roughly the following:

 {% codeblock lang:cpp %}
 class String {